 Looking for another delicious and satisfying vegetarian main course?
 Check out my Easy Eggplant Parmesan – simple and so tasty!
 And, if you’re craving vegetarian comfort food, don’t miss this Mushroom Pea Risotto recipe.
-For another delicious vegan dinner, be sure to try this Tofu Eggplant Curry.
+For another delicious dinner, be sure to try this Tofu Eggplant Curry.

-Protein packed and super healthy, this chili is a comforting dish that you’ll want to make year round.
-I love that you can top this dish with a variety of dairy options such as sour cream, greek yogurt, or shredded cheese.
+You’ll love that you can top this dish with a variety of dairy options such as sour cream, greek yogurt, or shredded cheese.
 It’s also delicious with chopped onions, tortilla chips, avocado slices, or a sprinkle of nutritional yeast.

 - Spices: here I use a combo of chili powder, paprika, cumin, and cayenne.
 If you have a blend of spices you like, or if you have a package of chili seasoning, feel free to use that instead.

-- Vegetable broth: this recipe calls for vegetable broth just to keep it vegetarian.
+- Vegetable Broth: this recipe calls for vegetable broth just to keep it vegetarian.
 However, you could use chicken broth, or just water instead.

-How to Make Three Bean Chili
+How to Make Three Bean Chili in the Slow Cooker

 Recipe Tips and FAQs